JessicaJuliet/the-leafy-bean/README.md

 **Section 7 - Contact**

 The Contact section offers a simple contact form to allow the user to send a message to the shop with any queries they may have.
-The fields are all required and it will not allow a user to submit it unless it has an @ in their email address.
+The fields are all required and it will not allow a user to submit it unless the email input is valid (contains @).

 **Section 8 - Footer**